-- Reactive Approach: Wait until a cyber attack or a breach event occurs to address IT security
+- Reactive Approach: Wait until a cyberattack or a breach event occurs to address IT security.

-- Proactive Approach: Implement IT security measures ahead of time to prevent cyber attacks where possible
+- Proactive Approach: Implement IT security measures ahead of time to prevent cyberattacks where possible.

 When put side-by-side, taking a proactive approach is the obvious choice, yet many businesses continue to take a reactive approach to IT security.
 The reactive approach is a methodology from years past that simply doesn’t reflect the dangers of today’s digital environment.

 Hackers, data loss and equipment failure are unfortunate realities of living and working in today’s increasingly complex digital world, and implementing measures ahead of time is now the best form of protection.

 Many companies don’t have the resources to hire an on-site, full-time IT security specialist or an entire IT department.
 Working with an IT company allows you to outsource the support you need to many experts without having to bring them onto your payroll.
 With an IT company, you avoid having gaps in support capability or expertise.